 A few weeks ago, I received an email from a Backdoor Survival reader asking my opinion on a device she had seen being promoted to preppers.
 It was basically a vacuum sealer that could be used to seal up packages of dry foods.
 Holy moly!
-I could hardly believe that someone would consider something like this when a more expensive FoodSaver would do the same thing.
+I could hardly believe that someone would consider something like this when a less expensive FoodSaver would do the same thing.
 Plus a Foodsaver can be used for frozen items too.
 There is no better way to prevent freezer burn.

-You have seen me talk about my sealed mason jars many times in the past but I have never gotten around to telling you about them in detail.
+You have seen me talk about my sealed canning jars many times in the past but I have never gotten around to telling you about them in detail.

 Enter contributing writer, Rob Hanus, who has done all of the work for me.
-In today’s Fast Track Tip, Rob will explain how the FoodSaver jar attachment works in words while I show you how it works in pictures.
+In today’s Fast Track Tip, Rob will explain how the FoodSaver canning jar attachment works in words while I show you how it works in pictures.
 (And by the way, those M&Ms make for great comfort items while hunkering down for whatever reason!)

 Vacuum Canning Using a Food Saver Jar Sealer Attachment

 Thanks to the numerous infomercials, there is hardly a person in the US that doesn’t know what a vacuum sealer is.
 The most common being the Food Saver units.
 You’ll find that even people that aren’t preppers will have these in their home.
 Vacuum sealing works great for keeping food fresher, especially in the freezer.
 To get an idea on how long you can keep some foods, check out this recent blog post: How Long Do You Freeze Food?